simokitkat/Social-proof-section/README.md

-# Social-proof-section
-HTML &amp; CSS
+# This is a HTML & CSS responsive design!